Perspectives on Life and LoveUncategorized

 Somehow, I got lucky in love.
-Despite all my flaws, annoying habits and tendencies towards selfishness, sarcasm and cynicism, God introduced my future husband to me at the ripe old age of 17.
+Despite all my flaws, annoying habits and tendencies towards selfishness, sarcasm and cynicism, God introduced me to my future husband at the ripe old age of 17.

 Yes, our’s is the clichéd high school romance tale with only a few minor twists and turns.
 He was the co-captain of the football and track teams.
 I was the art and drama student.
 I moonlighted as the school’s mascot, donning a foam comet head during half time.
 Yet we became friends, hung out and amazingly enough, he said yes when I invited him to the senior prom.

 We started college two hours from one another, but by graduation were on the same campus.
 Our relationship saved me from participation in the rampant hook up culture.
 I drew closer to the faith even as Tony pulled away from me.
 We broke up, admittedly because I’d become too clingy.
 However, during the separation I had an a-ha moment in which I realized my life would be fine if it went on without Tony as my partner.
 Although it was a relief to finally be comfortable with myself, it was also a relief when we reconciled.

 We graduated, got jobs, apartments, new friends and became engaged.
 I converted and we were married on October 13, 2001.
 We were each 23, the second couple in our close group of high school friends to marry (the Episcopal priest among us went first).
 Within a few months of walking down the aisle I was expecting our first child while trying to decorate our new house.